• Skip to main content

 FIRMWARE

-Firmware of FPGA be upgraded via USB or Ethernet
+• Firmware of FPGA be upgraded via USB, Ethernet or Optical Link

 SOFTWARE